 Vissles V84 Keyboard Specifications

 - Battery: 3750mAh Lithium Battery

 - Weight: 824g + 8g for magnetic foot pads

 - Dimensions: 316mm x 126 mm x 39mm

 Despite the light key actuation, I rather like typing on the V84.
 It offers a more springy experience than the refined Drop but still firm enough for touch typing.
 The well-sculpted and sturdy keys benefit from the double-shot PBT injection molding process.
 Unlike the Drop ALT, Vissles included a dedicated row of function keys.
 Vissles rates the switches at 60 million keystrokes.

 For those who want to customize their experience, the Vissles V84 Keyboard supports 3 and 5-pin MX-style mechanical switches such as those from Cherry, Gateron, Kaih and others.
 The keyboard can be ordered from Vissles with VS II, Red, Blue, or Brown switches.
 A wide variety of compatible keycaps are easily available from various resellers.

-The Vissles V84 Keyboard also comes with a leatherette wrist rest to make input for comfortable.
+The Vissles V84 Keyboard also comes with a leatherette wrist rest to make input more comfortable.
 I love the magnetic feet that adjust the angle of the keyboard.
-That is a clever idea that should be adopted by more manufacturers–though if you move the keyboard around, watch out for lose feet as they aren’t designed for jostling.
+That is a clever idea that should be adopted by more manufacturers—though if you move the keyboard around, watch out for loose feet as they aren’t designed for jostling.